Telehealth Accreditation vs. Certification: What’s the Difference?

 Why Telehealth Accreditation and Certification?

-The future of healthcare lies in digital technologies and big data, with the American Hospital Association predicting that digital health could account for 35% of home health visits and 24% of outpatient visits.
+The American Hospital Association predicts that digital health could account for 35% of home health visits and 24% of outpatient visits.
 Furthermore, over 50% of hospitals have already implemented inpatient telehealth services.
+While another comprehensive study assessed faculty readiness and learning needs for integrating virtual technologies into nursing curricula.

-A comprehensive study assessed faculty readiness and learning needs for integrating virtual technologies into nursing curricula.
 The findings reported strong support from clinical and tenured faculty for including virtual health.
 Study participants showed eagerness in expanding their knowledge and incorporating virtual health content into teaching.
+The participants also expressed concerns about their educational requirements and the need for guidance in integrating these concepts.

-However, they expressed concerns about their educational requirements and the need for guidance in integrating these concepts.
 Fortunately, accreditation and certificate programs are available to assist healthcare professionals and organizations navigate these new technologies, and ensure the delivery of high-quality virtual care.

 Telehealth Accreditation and Certification: What’s the Difference?